 The task construct is extended with the concurrent clause.
-The concurrent clause is an special version of the inout clause where the dependences are computed with respect to in, out and inout but not with respect to other concurrent clauses.
+The concurrent clause is a special version of the inout clause where the dependences are computed with respect to in, out and inout but not with respect to other concurrent clauses.
 As it relaxes the synchronization between tasks the programmer must ensure that either the task can executed concurrently or that additional synchronization is used.
-While the reduce tasks can be executed concurrently between them they are still ordered with respect to the generate task but as the reduce tasks can run simultaneously the atomic construct needs to be used to ensure proper synchronization.

-The use of the data dependency clauses allow the execution of tasks from the multiple iterations at the same time.
+The use of the data dependency clauses allows the execution of tasks from the multiple iterations at the same time.
 All dependency clauses allow extended lvalues from those of C/C++.
-Two different extensions are allowed: array sections allow to refer to multiple elements of an array (or pointee data) in single expression and shaping expressions allow to recast pointers into recover the size of dimensions that could have been lost across calls.
+Two different extensions are allowed: array sections allow to refer to multiple elements of an array (or pointed data) in a single expression and shaping expressions allow to recast pointers into recover the size of dimensions that could have been lost across calls.

 The taskwait construct is also extended with the on clause.
-This clause allows to wait only on the tasks that produces some data in the same way as in clause.
+This clause allows waiting only on the tasks that produce some data in the same way as in clause.
 It suspends the current task until all previous tasks with an out over the expression are completed.

-The intent of the target construct is to specify that a given element can be run in a set of devices.
+The goal of the target construct is to specify that a given element can be run in a set of devices.
 The target construct can be applied to either a task construct, which means that the task can be executed on a device, or a function definition, which means that this function has to be present in the device code.
-In the future we will allow to allow it to work on worksharing constructs.